nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 ---

-## Read-based Processing

-### 9. R Environment Setup
+### 8. R Environment Setup

-> Taxonomy bar plot, heatmaps and feature decontamination with decontam are performed in R.
+> Taxonomy bar plots, heatmaps and feature decontamination with decontam are performed in R.

-#### 9a.
+#### 8a.
 Load libraries

 ```R
 library(decontam)